wp-plugins/formstack/readme.txt

 * Hello World

 == Upgrade Notice ==

+= 1.0.6 =
+Fix Forms link and removed broken Submissions link.
+Forms embeeded through this plugig are no longer hard-coded to -v2.

 = 1.0.4 =
 Significant upgrade to the plugin.
 Should resolve many problems experienced when inserting a form in a page/post.